-Since performing its first bone marrow transplant on April 1, 1983, the University of Nebraska Medical Center and its hospital partner, The Nebraska Medical Center, have evolved into one of the leading bone marrow/stem cell transplantation centers in the world.
+Since performing its first bone marrow transplant on April 1, 1983, the University of Nebraska Medical Center and its hospital partner, Nebraska Medicine, have evolved into one of the leading bone marrow/stem cell transplantation centers in the world.

 As of March 2013, the program has performed 4,460 transplants in patients from all 50 states and more than a dozen countries -- 4,043 transplants in adults and 417 in children.
 Most adults have sought the treatment for cancers of the blood, in particular, lymphoma, leukemia and multiple myeloma.
 Pediatric transplants normally are performed for patients with more aggressive disease such as for acute lymphoblastic leukemia.